bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/references/p2p_networking.md

 must not send a `cmpctblock` message without having validated that the header properly commits to each transaction in the block, and properly builds on top of the existing, fully-validated chain with a valid proof-of-work either as a part of the current most-work valid chain, or building directly on top of it.
-A node may send a `cmpctblock` before validating that each transaction in the block validly spends existing UTXO set entries.
+A node may send a `cmpctblock` message before validating that each transaction in the block validly spends existing UTXO set entries.

 The `cmpctblock` message contains a vector of `PrefilledTransaction` whose structure is defined below.